DevExpress/XAF-Blazor-Kubernetes-example/README.md

 ```

 > **Note**:
-> The example in this repository requires you to pass a `CONNECTION_STRING` environment variable.
+> The example in this repository requires that you pass a `CONNECTION_STRING` environment variable.
 This variable specifies the connection string name (defined in the _appsetting.json_ file) to be used in the container.

 If the application's database is live and doesn't require updates, then your XAF Blazor application is ready for use at `http://localhost/`.